Boost Wallet

 Figure: Purchase sequence by using Payment Page

-2. The web service sends the request for Payment Page opening to the specified ecommpay URL.
+2. The web service sends the request for opening Payment Page to the specified ecommpay URL.

-3. The request for opening is redirected to the payment platform.
+3. The request for opening Payment Page is sent to the payment platform.

-4. The payment platform performs the initial request processing that involves validation of the required parameters and signature.
+4. The payment platform receives the request and validates the required parameters and signature.

-5. Requested Payment Page is generated into the ecommpay payment platform as specified in the project settings and the request parameters.
+5. Payment Page is generated based on the project and request parameters.

 6. Payment Page is displayed to the customer.